While I encourage anyone who can to enjoy the benefits of freelancing, it’s also definitely the case that this lifestyle is not for everyone.

-A classic, tried and tested way to go freelance without risking too much, is to launch while you’re still working.
+A classic, tried and tested way to go freelance risk-free is to launch while you’re still working.

 This way you can get a feel for what it will be like, and build your business slowly but surely in your free time.

 The first months of going freelance are often the leanest, so launching while you still have a full-time income can be a great way to get up and running, and secure some clients before making the decision whether to leave your role or not.

 Of course, on the other hand, this will eat into your free time, and you will likely get started much more slowly.
 It can also sap some of the fun out of the exciting, new beginning stage.